 Growing up in the 2000’s, customization was a major part of automotive culture.
 This can probably be traced back to the (then, newly released) Fast and the Furious movies and Need for Speed: Underground.
 Custom car parts were all the rage online.
 There was a seismic shift towards the personalization of cars through custom-fitted parts and paint jobs like never before.

-There are already people like Michael O’ Brien, who have gained prominence designing new parts for cars.
-It’s not much of a stretch to think that others might design parts of their own.
 It may open up the ability of consumers to customize their vehicles in an even more personal manner.
 There are multiple instructional articles teaching users how to print replacement parts.

 Amateur grease-monkeys could upgrade their cars with immense ease.
 In fact, companies could increase the range of custom parts and sell aesthetic upgrades (like a car industry version of add-ons).
 Mechanics could specialise in making and adding new parts.
 It could become a field of its own at some point.
 For some people, the days of making custom spoilers in video games might finally pay off.